Jam Kamal Khan

 Previously, he was a member of the National Assembly of Pakistan from June 2013 to May 2018 and served as Minister of State for Petroleum and Natural Resources in the cabinet of Prime Minister Nawaz Sharif from 2013 to 2017 and again from August 2017 to March 2018 in the cabinet of Prime Minister Shahid Khaqan Abbasi.

 Personal life and education

-He was born on 1 January 1970 into Sindhi family.
-Jam Mohammad Yousaf.

-One of his ancestors, Jam Arradin Korejo, migrated from Sindh and settled in Kanrach during the reign of the Mughal emperor Jahangir (1569-1627).
-Later one of the descendants of Jam Arradin, Jam Rabdino was known for his bravery and generosity.
+He was born on 1 January 1970 to Jam Mohammad Yousaf.
+He is the 13th and current Jam of Lasbela, belonging to the Sindhi Alyani family of the Korejo Jamotes.
+One of his ancestors, Jam Arradin Korejo, migrated from Sindh and settled in Kanrach during the reign of the Mughal emperor Jahangir (1569–1627).

-At that time Lasbela was under the rule of Burfats

-Finally Jams came over and they ruled over Lasbela for over three centuries and produced nine able rulers namely;